onurkayhann/bjj-camp-frontend/README.md

 ## Thanks to providers

 I am super grateful that some people from the UX Designer program participated in my pre-work, and allowed me, to interview them.
-Thank you Victoria, Isabel, Neda, Rahim, and Sandra.
+Thank you Victoria, Isabel, Neda, and Sandra.

 ## Get in touch with me